dewan-ahmed/konveyor-contents/technical-blogs/tackle-blog.md

 ## How Tackle components come together to help you assess applications to migrate to Kubernetes

-Tackle comprises multiple components - each of which functions as a stand-alone component now (with a vision to integrate and function as a single component in the future).
-This blog will highlight the two main components - Pathfinder and Application Inventory and discuss other components in a future blog as the Tackle project matures.
+Tackle comprises multiple tools - each of which functions as a stand-alone component now (with a vision to integrate and function as a single component in the future).
+This blog will highlight the two main tools - Pathfinder and Application Inventory and discuss other tools in a future blog as the Tackle project matures.

 ![Tackle Architecture](assets/tackle-architecture.png)